n-ii-ma/Auth-API/README.md

 # Auth API

-A RESTfull API Built with Express which Uses Session Authentication to Perform CRUD Operations on a PostgreSQL Database.
+A RESTful API Built with Express which Uses Session Authentication to Perform CRUD Operations on a PostgreSQL Database.

 ## Table of contents
 + [General Info](#general-info)